-Starting a business while being in college sounds like a cool idea.
+Starting a student business while being in college sounds like a cool idea.
 It will let you test your luck in the big game and, hopefully, give you a chance to gain a stable and high income.
 But, before you rush into it, you have to know about the problems waiting for you out there,

 Being a student entrepreneur, you will inevitably run into a variety of issues.
 First of all, there will be a critical lack of time.
 Planning, launching, and running a business takes plenty of time.
 And so does studying.
 So, there is no way you will be able to start juggling all your responsibilities easily straight away.